ismaponto/ismaponto/README.md

 - 👋 Hi, I’m @ismaponto
-- 👀 I’m interested in ... making money! i'm learning to code for that!
+- 👀 I’m interested in ... developing websites for little companies and shops to expand their market.
-- 🌱 I’m currently learning ... html and python, yeah, i know, so originall!
+- 🌱 I’m currently learning ...
+React!
+I'm working on the CodeAcademy's Full Stack syllabus.
-- 💞️ I’m looking to collaborate on ...
-Is there something? just knock on i will answer you
+- 💞️ I’m looking to collaborate on ... anything for the peace!
 - 📫 How to reach me ... isma.pontoriero@gmail.com